 - We are a banana republic because of the insensitive and inept governance that De Lima seeks to protect with a ferocity that brooks no opposition even from a coequal branch like the judiciary, Quicho said, echoing the Vice President’s tirades against the Aquino administration.

 - The citizens fear that the country will become a banana republic if the government fails to curb the corruption.

-- “Mango people in banana republic” is the fresh idioms additions to the Indian political lexicon by Robert Vadra.
+- “Mango people in banana republic” is the latest idiom addition to the Indian political lexicon by Robert Vadra.

-The term was first used in 1904 by American writer O Henry.
-While on the run from the government, after being charged with embezzlement, he found refuge in a cheap hotel in Honduras.
-While there he wrote a collection of short stories called “Cabbages and Kings”.
+The term was first used in 1904 by the American writer O. Henry.
+While on the run from the government after being charged with embezzlement, he found refuge in a cheap hotel in Honduras.
+While there, he wrote a collection of short stories called “Cabbages and Kings“.

-The “banana republic” originated when Captain Lorenzo D. Baker, introduced the banana to the Western world.
+The “banana republic” originated when Captain Lorenzo D. Baker introduced the banana to the Western world.
 He bought them in Jamaica and sold them in Boston at a 1000% profit.
-The country became a single-purpose economy to the US.
+The country became a single-purpose economy for the US.